avibrown/mat_maven/README.md

 ### mat maven

-A dedicated matrix multiplication device project for self learning, in three phases:
+A dedicated matrix multiplication device project to make me more powerful, in three phases:

 1. On FPGA (Lattice ICEStick) sending packets over UART
 2. On same FPGA sending packets over 100GbE with an ethernet PHY PMOD